 All applications must include:

-- a resume or curriculum vita
+- a resume or curriculum vita, preferably detailing any previous research experience

 - an official copy of the results from the Graduate Record Examination